SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 15 million
 30 million

-Energy shields are cyclotronic magnetic “bottles” that surround a ship.
+Energy shields are cyclotronic magnetic "bottles" that surround a ship.
 The units work in conjunction to form this bubble.
 The shield module costs 1.5 times the cost for adding armor, per pip, but there is no maximum.
 (A three-pip increase equals one die.)